mfem/web/src/tutorial/fem.md

 [GLVis](https://glvis.org) is a lightweight tool for accurate and flexible finite element visualization based on MFEM.
-In this tutorial we use its web version, that should work any machine with a modern browser, including mobile touch devices, such as tablets and phones.
+In this tutorial we use its web version, which should work on any machine with a modern browser, including mobile touch devices such as tablets and phones.

 <div class="panel panel-info">
 <div class="panel-heading">